Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-multi-family-property-sees-roi-in-3-months.md

   all but been eliminated. "
 heroHeading: Multi Family Property sees 572% amount ROI in 3 months
 heroImg: /assets/increase_roi_with_landlord_tech_program.jpg
+social: true
+promoSection:
+  promoTitle: We Manage Pets Better
+  promoText: |-
+    No more hassle and potential legal disputes.
+    Professional pet policy contracts in minutes.
+  promoBtn: Learn More
+  promoBtnUrl: /products/
+  promo: true
 ---
 The Client was struggling with their pet program.
 There had been fraudulent ESA letters, significant property damage and serious bit incidents.
 It had put a tremendous amount of stress on the property management team, and was creating a bad reputation among tenants.